Egyptians: Liberal age

 Both the People and National parties came to dominate Egyptian politics until World War I, but the new leaders of the national movement for independence following four arduous years of war (in which Great Britain declared Egypt a British protectorate) were closer to the secular, liberal principles of Ahmed Lutfi el-Sayed and the People's Party.
 Prominent among these was Saad Zaghloul who led the new movement through the Wafd Party.
 Saad Zaghloul was born in a small Egyptian village, he held several ministerial positions before he was elected to the Legislative Assembly and organized a mass movement demanding an end to the British Protectorate.
 He garnered such massive popularity among the Egyptian people that he came to be known as 'Father of the Egyptians'.
-When on March 8, 1919 the British arrested Zaghloul and his associates and exiled them to Malta, the Egyptian people staged their first modern revolution.
+When the British arrested Zaghloul and his associates on 8 March 1919 and exiled them to Malta, the Egyptian people staged their first modern revolution.
 Demonstrations and strikes across Egypt became such a daily occurrence that normal life was brought to a halt.

 The Wafd Party drafted a new Constitution in 1923 based on a parliamentary representative system.
 Saad Zaghloul became the first popularly elected Prime Minister of Egypt in 1924.
 Egyptian independence at this stage was provisional, as British forces continued to be physically present on Egyptian soil.
 In 1936, the Anglo-Egyptian Treaty was concluded.
 New forces that came to prominence were the Muslim Brotherhood and the radical Young Egypt Party.
 In 1920, Banque Misr (Bank of Egypt) was founded by Talaat Pasha Harb as "an Egyptian bank for Egyptians only", which restricted shareholding to native Egyptians and helped finance various new Egyptian-owned businesses.

 Under the parliamentary monarchy, Egypt reached the peak of its modern intellectual Renaissance that was started by Rifa'a el-Tahtawi nearly a century earlier.
 Among those who set the intellectual tone of a newly independent Egypt, in addition to Muhammad Abduh and Ahmed Lutfi el-Sayed, were Qasim Amin, Muhammad Husayn Haykal, Taha Hussein, Abbas el-'Akkad, Tawfiq el-Hakeem, and Salama Moussa.
 They delineated a liberal outlook for their country expressed as a commitment to individual freedom, secularism, an evolutionary view of the world and faith in science to bring progress to human society.